 Move photos to external storage

-A better solution would be to free up space on your Mac by moving your photo library to an external hard drive.
-Read about how to move your photo library from your Mac to an external drive here.
+Another option is to free up space on your Mac by moving your photo library to an external hard drive.
+We have a separate article that describes how to move your photo library from your Mac to an external drive, but we'll summarise the steps below.

 - Quit Photos.